Posted on August 27th, 2018

 Clean all of the surfaces in your home thoroughly.

-The condition of the surfaces in your house (the walls, ceilings, floors, carpets, counter tops, etc.) determine how new your home looks to potential buyers.
+The condition of the surfaces in your house (the walls, ceilings, floors, carpets, countertops, etc.) determines how new your home looks to potential buyers.
 As such, these surfaces need to be gleaming clean and unblemished before you start showing your home.
 Make sure you complete all of the following tasks:

 -Have your carpets professionally cleaned.
 Even if you vacuum religiously, your carpets will need the attention of a professional.
 Dirt particles, dust mites, allergens, and bacteria tend to accumulate at the base of carpets, where vacuums can’t reach them.
 Professional hot water extraction cleaning, on the other hand, can remove ground-in dirt, allergens, and stains.
 It also instantly kills bacteria, eliminating odors.
 (Note that if you have pets, you should have your upholstery professionally cleaned, too.)